 - An interpretation of CTEC data and trends in student feedback (see No. 5).

-- A statement of no more than three pages from the nominee describing his or her goals as a teacher and self-assessment of meeting those goals.
-The statement should address the nominee's pedagogical philosophy and objectives for student learning: the intellectual and/or creative abilities, habits, insights, and attitudes that the nominee has endeavored to instill in his or her students and evidence that success has been achieved.
+- A statement of no more than three pages from the nominee describing their goals as a teacher and self-assessment of meeting those goals.
+The statement should address the nominee's pedagogical philosophy and objectives for student learning: the intellectual and/or creative abilities, habits, insights, and attitudes that the nominee has endeavored to instill in their students and evidence that success has been achieved.
+The statement should also discuss the nominee's efforts to establish an inclusive classroom.
 The statement should be both abstract (in setting forth general pedagogical principles) and concrete (in describing strategies employed to implement those principles).